RatnaRaj297/RatnaRaj297/README.md

 ### Hi there, I’m Ratnaraj 👋

-## I am a Student, Developer and Tech Enthusiast.
+## I am a Software Engineer and a Tech Enthusiast.
 ---
 + 👀 I’m interested in Full Stack Development
 + 🌱 I’m currently learning Backend Development